proof88/PGE/PGE/docpages/menu-04-Networking.md

       //         8 * 5 = 40 PKT/s @ 60 FPS total incoming to server (1 will be by the server by injection though),
       //         that is 1 * 5 = 5 PKT/s @ 60 FPS from a single client.
       //
       // v0.1.4: mouse/xhair moving-induced player- and weapon-angle update sending is also rate-limited.
-Player angle updates are sent with 200 millisec interval,
-      //         bigger weapon angle changes are sent with 200 millisec interval, smaller weapon angle changes are sent with 300 millisec interval.
+      //         Because the same message type is used for updating weapon angle and attacking state, the exact weapon angle will be sent to server at the moment of starting the attack, so
+      //         the bullet born on server-side is expected to have the proper same angle.
+      //         However, if too low rate is set and the client is rapidly changing weapon angle during continuous shooting with an automatic weapon like mchgun, some newborn bullets might have
+      //         a bit different angle on server-side compared to the client-side angle of the weapon.
+To avoid this, we cannot set too low rates for this.
+      //         Originally I used 200 millisec intervals for player angle and bigger (more than 30 degrees) weapon angle changes, and 300 millisec for smaller changes, which shows noticeable
+      //         artifacts of this kind.
+      //         So for now I use 100 instead of 200 millisec, and use 200 instead of 300 millisec intervals.
+      //         Note that I could also do something like dynamically switching to higher send rate whenever the user is attacking, and switch back to lower when user is not attacking.
+      //         But for now I just stick to the fixed higher rates because the number of sent packets is still reasonable I think.
+      //         AP-99: introduce unreliable sending of packets so that they are always sent out to server continuously, in that case weapon angle could be sent with higher rate too!
-      //         This means max ~10 PKTs, so:
+      //         This means max ~16 PKTs, so:
-      //         1*8 * 10 = 80 PKT/s @ 60 FPS total incoming to server (1 will be by the server by injection though),
+      //         1*8 * 16 = 128 PKT/s @ 60 FPS total incoming to server (1 will be by the server by injection though),
-      //         that is 1 * 10 = 10 PKT/s @ 60 FPS from a single client.
+      //         that is 1 * 16 = 16 PKT/s @ 60 FPS from a single client.
   }
 ```